English

 The Dawn of 800G/400G Transceiver is Approaching

 As the need for faster and more efficient data transfer continues to rise, we find ourselves in the era of 800G/400G optical transceivers.
-These transceivers, known for their outstanding bandwidth capabilities, advancements in LPO technology, and cost-effectiveness, have the capacity to revolutionize the AI sector and redefine data centers.
-The utilization of high-speed optical transceivers brings us one step closer to unlocking the complete potential of AI.
+These transceivers, known for their outstanding bandwidth capabilities, advancements in LPO technology, and cost-effectiveness, have the capacity to revolutionize the HPC sector and redefine data centers.
+The utilization of high-speed optical transceivers brings us one step closer to unlocking the complete potential of HPC.

 You might be interested in